Best Tomato Soup Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This roasted tomato basil soup is easy to make with fresh tomatoes, irresistibly creamy & bursting with flavor.
-It’s a healthy and cozy way to warm up on cold winter days.
-It’s also a perfect recipe to use fresh garden tomatoes and basil during the late summer months.
+This cozy, velvety-smooth soup is the perfect way to warm up on cold winter days.
+It’s also a delicious recipe to utilize fresh garden tomatoes and basil during the late summer months.

-Follow our step-by-step instructions & watch the video to learn how to make tomato soup from scratch!
+Follow my step-by-step instructions & watch the video to learn how to make tomato soup from scratch that will have you ditching the canned varieties once and for all!

 As always, I recommend making this tomato basil soup recipe exactly as it’s written, however we’ll discuss the ingredients and possible substitutions.